domadata/PathFinder/README.md

 I created a new rep for this because my other rep ```PathFinderDFSAnimation``` didnt support any other algorithm and the DFS algorithm was nothing but an animation and not the right algorithm.

-The app supports adding new algorithms to it, looking into the source should show you how to.
+The app supports adding new algorithms to it without heavy changes, looking into the source should show you how to.

 # Running